Thor Philip Axel Jensen

 Thor Philip Axel Jensen (3 December 1863 – 12 September 1947) was a Danish entrepreneur who moved to Iceland at an early age and became famous there for his business activities during the first half of the twentieth century: he all but introduced big business, and even modern capitalism, to the country.
 His company Kveldúlfur hf. was the biggest in Iceland during the inter-war years.
-His descendants include some of Iceland's most powerful and well known figures.
+His descendants include some of Iceland's most powerful and well known figures, including his son Ólafur Thors, who served five times as prime minister of Iceland.

 Early life

 Thor's father, Jens Chr.
 Jensen, was a master builder.
 Thor had eleven siblings and four half-sisters.
 Thor did well in his studies but lost his father at the age of eight.
 Two years later, he was sent to a free boarding school for orphans in Copenhagen.
 In 1878, at the end of his studies and after reaching confirmation age, Thor was sent to Borðeyri, a small trading settlement in the north-west of Iceland, because his headmaster knew an Icelandic merchant there.

 Thor adapted quickly to Iceland, learning Icelandic and reading medieval Icelandic sagas.
 A certain widow moved to Borðeyri with two children in tow—a boy and a girl.
 The girl was called Margrét Þorbjörg Kristjánsdóttir; she and Thor fell in love, and remained together for over sixty years, having twelve children.